Harting Down

 The Route

-1. Leave the car park across the path heading away from the road, perpendicular to the line of parked cars.
-You will soon come to a large gate, which you should go through.
-On the other side, stick with the same path, continuing away from the car park.
-You will have vast open views to your left, with South Harting village down below with its distinctive church spire.
-It is worth looking back along this section of the path to get views of the striking hilltop Vandalian Tower.
+1. Leave the car park on the main path heading away from the road with the views directly to your left.
+Go through the large gate.
+On the other side, continue straight.
+You will have vast open views to your left and South Harting village down below with its distinctive church spire.
+It is worth looking back along this section of the path to get views of the Vandalian Tower.

-5. Take this footpath through a dark and atmospheric yew tree wood called Kill Devil Copse.
-There is only one path to take and you should stick with it as it climbs and then bear right as it levels.
-Once on a more level footing the path will provide you with a fork, and you should chose the right hand one.
-This will lead you back out of the trees onto the downland again.
+4. Take this footpath through a dark and atmospheric yew tree wood called Kill Devil Copse.
+The path will climb through the trees and then you should bear right as it levels out.
+Soon, the path will fork, and you should chose the right hand one.
+This will lead you back out of the trees onto the downs again.

-6. Turn left at the end of the trees/fence and walk across the downland.
+5. Turn left at the end of the fence and walk across the downs.
 There is a very gradual ascent to this grassy path.
-When the fence to your left hits a corner, you should round it to your left.
+When the fence to your left reaches a corner, you should round it to your left.
 Keep going and the car park should start to come into view ahead of you.

 Did you know?